-PROWAG currently provides guidelines to help meet requirements in Title II of the Americans with Disabilities Act (ADA) federal legislation passed in 1990.
-If formally adopted by the Department of Justice, then PROWAG will become enforceable standards.
+PROWAG provides guidelines to help meet requirements in Title II of the Americans with Disabilities Act (ADA) federal legislation passed in 1990.
+Formally adopted by the Department of Justice, the PROWAG has become enforceable guidelines after Federal Highway Administration published the Final Rule.